 While the problems should be obvious, I will highlight my concerns:

 1. The flashlight failed to pass my drop test.
 After the first failure, ExtremeBeam was given an opportunity to fix the light and they did.
 The light then failed on the drop test a second time.
 This repeated failure precludes me from being able to recommend the light.

 2. I do not like the controls of the light from a tactical standpoint.
 I want a light that will stay on high each time I momentarily flash it, not rotate to the next lower level.
 The ExtremeBeam control makes room clearing more like Forest Gump’s box of chocolates – you never know what you are going to get.
 This alone would not preclude me from recommending the light, but it is a significant problem if you are looking for a tactical flashlight.

-In my opinion, the flood light did not add any useful functionality to the light.
+4. In my opinion, the adjustable floodlight did not add any useful functionality to the light.
 With the inconsistent problems that adjusting the beam width would cycle the light through the output levels, I’d rather see the company delete this feature.